Skip to main content

 query, i.e. as if each combination had been "the question" per

-section 4.1 of RFC1035.
+Section 4.1 of [RFC1035].

 The server MUST detect duplicate RRs and keep only a single copy of

-TYPE12345) combination on apex where TYPE12345 is not present.
+the (SOA, TYPE12345) combination at a zone apex where TYPE12345 is

 Handling of an MQTYPE-Query option MUST NOT itself trigger a